-Last Updated: May 7th
+Last Updated: June 18th

 With every passing year — with every passing week — Netflix inches closer to a future in which the service streams only original content and eschews outside programming completely.
-But until that apocalypse arrives, some off-the-beaten path picks continue to hang tough in the under-explored International section of the ever-expanding library.
+But until that apocalypse arrives, off-the-beaten-path picks continue to hang tough in the under-explored International section of the ever-expanding library.
 The pickings favor the recent over the time-tested, but a neophyte trawling for something novel to watch can still get a pretty varied crash course on world cinema.
 Who needs the prestige festival circuit?
 Give Cannes, Berlin and Venice the slip by trying out one of the best foreign films on Netflix right now.

-13. The Assassin (2015)
+15. The Lobster (2015)